 Hannah Fry has presented the Royal Institution Christmas Lectures and has even featured in a BBC documentary called Contagion which predicted a pandemic before it happened.
 Search her name on YouTube and you could start by watching How to Catch a Serial Killer using maths.
 She is also an Associate Professor of Mathematics at UCL.

-It might not be directly maths related but Jordan’s channel covers the use of AI in everyday life.
+It might not be directly maths related but Jordan’s YouTube channel covers the use of AI in everyday life.
 If AI is changing the world and AI is powered by maths, then this is definitely an interesting channel.

-This YouTube channel is run by a Stanford educated mathematician Grant Sanderson and focuses on explaining mathematics using amazing visualisations.
+The 3blue1brown YouTube channel is run by a Stanford educated mathematician Grant Sanderson and focuses on explaining mathematics using amazing visualisations.
 Many are quite advanced, so could really suit A Level students.